kinode-dao/kinode-book/src/networking_protocol.md

 The system’s networking module seeks to abstract away the many complexities of p2p networking from app developers.
 To this end, it reduces all networking issues to either Offline or Timeout.

-If a peer is public, i.e. they have direct networking information published onchain, determining their offline status is simple: try to create a connection and send a message; it will throw an offline error if this message fails.
+If a peer is direct, i.e. they have networking information published onchain, determining their offline status is simple: try to create a connection and send a message; it will throw an offline error if this message fails.
 If a message is un-acked for more than the timeout counter, it will throw a timeout.

 If a peer is non-public, i.e. they have routers, multiple attempts must be made before either an offline or timeout error is thrown.
-Routers will forward errors produced by their connection attempt to the target, which is why the Error type is inside the NetworkMessage enum.